 Frankel lays out the criteria by which the Court of Appeals for Veterans Claims would issue these Summary Dispositions (or what we now call single judge decisions).

-Criteria the Court Considers in rendering a Single Judge verse a Full Court decision.
+Criteria the Court Considers in rendering a Single Judge verse a Panel decision.

 If all of the so-called “Frankel” criteria are met, then the Court of Appeals for Veterans Claims can issue a “summary disposition” or a single-judge decision.

-If not all of the criteria are met, then the CAVC may issue a full court, or precedential, decision.
+If not all of the criteria are met, then the CAVC may issue a Panel Decision, which is precedential.
+(The Court may also sit en banc, meaning the full court gets together to decide a case.
+En banc decisions are rare).

-Contrary to what at least one BVA Judge thinks (see below), single judge decisions are no less binding than full-court decisions.
+Contrary to what at least one BVA Judge thinks (see below), single judge decisions are no less binding than panel decisions.
 A court order is a court order, after all.

-In any single case, the BVA is bound to follow all CAVC Decisions, whether they are single-judge or full-court decisions.
+In any single case, the BVA is bound to follow all CAVC Decisions, whether they are single-judge or panel decisions.

 The big difference is this: a single judge decision only (typically) applies to the singular case and the singular set of facts in the case in which it was issued.